 Sure,there’s some expense required in employing some of these practices.
 But one of the things that doesn’t cost anything — other than time and labor, of course — is keeping your garden weed free.
 Why let a plant that’s squatting in your garden, a plant that most likely can’t be eaten (unless it’s one of these) drink up the water meant for your crops?

 Having weeds that compete with your garden plants for moisture — especially when that moisture is in short supply — can result in stunted plants, smaller harvests, and generally poor results.
 It’s amazing how much moisture weeds can rob from your garden.
 Of course, we’re not recommending you go out and spray herbicide on any weed that shows up.
 But we are suggesting that you resolve to stay ahead, way ahead of the weeds by frequent cultivating (which also helps water utilization by allowing it to be more easily absorbed into the soil) and hand weeding.
 What are the consequences of letting weeds get a foot in the door?
 Check out these papers, both pdf files, here and here.

-In the meantime, what are you planing for your lawn and garden in the face of continuing drought?
+In the meantime, what are you planning for your lawn and garden in the face of continuing drought?
 Let us know in reference to where you’re located and what your specific circumstances are.
 We all need all the water conservation tips we can get.